Staff Profile

 Originally from China, I earned my BA in Finance and Economics in China (During my junior year, I was selected for an exchange program at National Taipei University in Taiwan due to my academic performance).
 After that, I worked for three years in China's four largest state-owned banks and ten largest brokerage firms.

-With my interest in math and programming, I changed my major to Master of Data Science at Durham University (Sep 2022 to Jan 2024).
+With my interest in math and programming, I changed my major to Master of Data Science at Durham University (2022-2023, 78%).
 My Machine Learning course assignment received a 90% first place high score and my Critical Perspectives in Data Science course essay was chosen as the example for the next cohort.
 (Others: Introduction to Mathematics for Data Science - 92%, Programming for Data Science - 83%, Introduction to Statistics for Data Science - 82%, Data Exploration, Visualization and Unsupervised Learning - 80%, Introduction to Computer Science - 76%, etc) I have also attended OXML2024 (Representation Learning and Generative AI summer school at University of Oxford's Mathematical Institute).
+I am a student member of IEEE.

 My Durham dissertation used an integrated neural network model to predict the outcome of The Hundred cricket matches, achieving a successful prediction rate of 76%.
-I had also served as a student representative and postgraduate ambassador at Durham University.
+I had also served as a student representative and postgraduate ambassador at Durham University, and am a member of the GCR at Ustinov College, supporting sexual miniortiy.

 In the 2024 PhD application journey, I got 6 fully-funded international scholarships from Russell Group universities (QS 20–150), such as Durham University Business School Scholarship, Durham University joint PhD Scholarship - China Scholarship Council, Newcastle University 5-year Computing PhD Scholarship, and Queen Mary University of London 5-year MRes+PhD scholarship, etc.